-Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. complies with all applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
-Pursuant to Section 1557 Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. Region does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.
+Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. complies with all applicable Federal civil rights laws, including Title VII of the Civil Rights Act of 1964.

 You can also file a civil rights complaint with the Office of Personnel Management by mail at: